 Application Self-Check

-When Self-Check is enabled, GpgFrontend validates the digital signatures of its core dynamic libraries and components at startup.
-This ensures that the application’s essential code has not been altered, replaced, or corrupted—whether accidentally or through malicious interference.
+When Self-Check is enabled, GpgFrontend will verify the digital signatures (Authenticode signatures) of its core dynamic libraries and components at startup.
+This helps ensure that the application’s essential code has not been altered, replaced, or corrupted—whether accidentally or through malicious interference.

 How It Works

-- At runtime, GpgFrontend verifies each critical library against its signature using the embedded public key.
-If any library fails validation, a warning is displayed and the issue is logged.
+- If any library fails validation, a warning is displayed and the issue is logged.
+This can alert users or administrators to possible tampering or corruption.

 Enabling Self-Check